EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

 !!!
 Tip

-    For Slurm, the launcher options (e.g., Hours, Queues, Account, Job Name, Log Location, Nodes, Environment Variable, Cores) can additionaly or alternatively be provided as Slurm directives in the bash script you select as your script (e.g., `hello-world.sh` above).
+    For Slurm, the launcher options (e.g., Hours, Queues, Account, Job Name, Log Location, Nodes, Environment Variable, Cores) can additionally or alternatively be provided as Slurm directives in the bash script you select as your script (e.g., `hello-world.sh` above).
 For example

         ```bash
         #SBATCH --job-name=example-job